Pomegranate juice properties, health benefits, ways to drink it, recipes, where to buy it and much more ✅ Visit us!

-The United States is a leading country in research on pomegranate juice
+The United States is a leading country in research

 The USA leads the way in many of these studies.
 At the start of the 21st century, pomegranate juice and its properties were unknown and barely 3% of the population knew about pomegranates.

 Nowadays, US establishments stock more than 2000 listed products.
 Plus, in the United States growing pomegranates has gone from being practically non-existent to being the world’s third largest pomegranate producer, surpassed only by Iran and India.

 Why is the consumption of pomegranate juice on the rise in the United States?

 Research on the beneficial effects of natural antioxidants in pomegranates and their healthy properties has focused mainly on prostate cancer and cardiovascular diseases, two of the leading causes of death in the USA.